 It is used for the separation of organic compound present in an aqueous solution.
 The compound is removed from the aqueous solution by dissolving the compound in a highly soluble solvent forming a layer with the aqueous solution.The aqueous solution and the organic solvent should be immiscible and are separated using a separatory funnel.
 Later on, the organic solvent and the compound is separated by evaporation or distillation.

-This was just a glance about the different methods of purification.
-To know these methods of purification in details download BYJU’S the learning app.
+This was just a glance about the different methods of purification of organic compounds.
+To know these methods of purification in detail download BYJU’S – The learning app.